 2. Grand Prismatic Spring & Midway Geyser Basin

 Grand Prismatic Spring is the largest hot spring in the United States and the third-largest in the world.
-It’s also one of Yellowstone’s most popular attractions.
-It’s located in the park’s Midway Geyser Basin and is about 25 miles from the West Entrance.
-The spring’s rainbow hues are what draw crowds.
-The center of the spring is blue but the outer rings are made up of bright yellows, oranges, and reds.
+Located in the Midway Geyser Basin, about 25 mi (40 km) from the West Entrance, it’s one of the most iconic and frequently photographed attractions in Yellowstone.

 3. Old Faithful & Upper Geyser Basin